adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

     This section should also include prior art, such as whether similar projects have already implemented a similar feature.
 -->
+One alternative is to keep things the way they are.
+This is not great though as we will continue to drift from Spectrum-CSS leading to different experiences across Adobe which could be seen as a violation of our projects goals.
+In addition, it leads to a sub par user experience as we have duplicate code in packages leading to unneeded size bloat of our packages.
+In many ways, this would be the least disruptive answer, especially for our team.

+Another alternative is to start publishing the CSS we have as packages and to start merging in Spectrum-CSS changes when they release.
+This would require a lot of manual labor and will only become harder with the arrival of DSS.
+This would require us to move ourselves to DSS so we can track with Spectrum CSS' changes instead of copying the output of DSS.
+This would mean more tools that we'd need to track versions of as well.
+It'd be a lot of manual labor to keep up with their changes as well and determine how they fit with our divergence.
+This assumes that we don't take an active role contributing back.

 ## Open Questions